 Apply for scholarships and bursaries

 Scholarships and bursaries are the first things to look at because you don’t have to pay them back.
-Scholarships are earned through academic or other merit, whereas bursaries are distributed based on financial need or return of service arrangements.
+Scholarships are earned through academic or other merit, whereas bursaries are distributed based on financial need or return-of-service arrangements.

-The Canadian Medical Foundation provides scholarships and bursaries for medical students as part of its partnership with provincial and territorial medical associations (PTMAs) and various universities throughout Canada.
-For example, the Alberta Medical Association is a PTMA that provides bursaries for students in Alberta.
-These bursaries tend to have application deadlines in the late fall or winter, so make sure you look for these and get your applications in early.
+Bursaries tend to have application deadlines in the late fall or winter, so make sure you look for these and get your applications in early.

 However, most scholarships and bursaries won’t cover the entire cost of med school.
 You’ll likely have to find additional funding streams, such as government grants, government loans or other types of loans.